It's midsummer and an old woman keeps watch over her cursed Welsh village.

 Featuring Sally Lindsay reading The Magic Faraway Tree by Enid Blyton.

-It is dawn, and engineer Colin Sherrard is stranded on an asteroid too close to the sun.
+Dawn is near, and engineer Colin Sherrard is stranded on an asteroid too close to the sun.

 2/6 It's Eros night at the Fish Restaurant and, despite the hunger, romance is in the air.